orbiting/styleguide/src/components/Form/docs.md

   ]} />
 ```

-You may a `React.node` as `explanation` to be rendered after the field and  explain what should be entered.
+You may add a `React.node` as `explanation` to be rendered after the field, and explain what should be entered.

 ### Custom Fields